LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/algometry/_index.md

 When the conditioning stimulus is external, the procedure is to present it to the participant while simultaneously starting the test.
 A common procedure is to apply the conditioning stimulus before the start of the stimulation pressure.
 For this purpose, all of these procedures have a `conditioning-time` attribute that delays the start of stimulation pressure.
 For computer-controlled conditioning stimuli, there is also a `delta-conditional-pressure` attribute that gradually increases the conditioning stimulus rather than applying it instantaneously.
 This is to avoid startling the participant by applying a sudden, highly painful stimulus.

-The effect of these two attributes is illustrated in Figure X.
+The effect of these two attributes is illustrated in Figure 4.

 ![](/images/Experitments_Procedures_Algometry/Slide11.PNG)

-*Figure X: Illustration of how the `conditioning-time` and `delta-conditional-pressure` controls the application of conditioning stimuli.*
+*Figure 4: Illustration of how the `conditioning-time` and `delta-conditional-pressure` controls the application of conditioning stimuli.*

 ## Attributes of scaling procedures